Farata/EnterpriseWebBook/README.md

 	* [Ch13. «Save a Child» with Sencha Touch](#13)
 	* [Ch14.
 Hybrid Applications: HTML + Native API](#14)

-#<a name="ch2">Advanced Intro to JavaScript</a>
-This chapter should cover the JavaScript language overview based on the «Advanced Intro to JavaScript» presentation : Objects, Functions, Closures, JS in the Web Browser.
-All examples should be re-written as building blocks for the «Save a Child» site.
-Coverage of the tools (IDE, Web inspectors and debuggers go here too).
-By the end of this chapter we’ll have a new version of Save a Child, which includes some scripts in JavaScript.
-All the data are stored in a plain text format in local files.

 #<a name="ch4">Using Ajax and JSON</a>
 After explaining the JSON data format we’ll deploy Save a Child under the remote Tomcat server on one of our servers.
 We’ll also provide the instructions on installing Tomcat on the local machine for those readers who want to do it.
 Then goes the explanation of the AJAX way of retrieving data from the remote server without the need to refresh the entire page.